tool-buddy/local-speech-transcriber/README.md

 1. Clone this repository.
 This will also clone [Whisper Streaming](https://github.com/ufal/whisper_streaming) and [SimulStreaming](https://github.com/ufal/SimulStreaming).
 2. Verify that Whisper Streaming runs successfully (needs Python and other dependencies).
-3. Update [`appsettings.json`](LocalSpeechTranscriber.Presentation.Wpf/appsettings.json) (or create `appsettings.Local.json`) with your configuration.
+3. Update [`appsettings.json`](ToolBuddy.LocalSpeechTranscriber.Presentation.Wpf/appsettings.json) if needed.
 Refer to [WhisperSettings](ToolBuddy.LocalSpeechTranscriber.Application/Configuration/Options/WhisperSettings.cs) for details on the available configuration options.
 4. Build and run [`LocalSpeechTranscriber.sln`](LocalSpeechTranscriber.sln).
 5. Start transcription using the global hotkey (default: `Ctrl+Alt+Shift+D`) or by clicking the **Start Recording** button.